mauget/dynamic-import/README.md

 ```

 ### Run the demo

-Click or debug the index.html file in a browser or linked debug session.
+- Click or debug the index.html file in a browser or linked debug session.
-Click on the buttons on its page.
+- Click on the buttons on its page.

 ### Invoke a JavaScript function by its string Name

-The `index.html` illustrates dynamically loading a JavaScript module using
+- The `index.html` illustrates dynamically loading a JavaScript module via
-a string that names a namespace file.
+a string that names its namespace file.

-This demo calls functions by their string names, assuming the function names
+- This demo calls functions by their string names, assuming the function names
 are known ahead of time.

-Similarly, the demo assumes parameter known signatures.
+- Similarly, the demo assumes parameters have known signatures.

-Dynamic reflection of function names would be a subject of another demo.
+- Dynamic reflection of function names would be a subject of another demo.

 ### Invoke a function by its string name, from a loaded module

-In JavaScript, a loaded module is a JavaScript object.
-We normally invoke a function of
+In JavaScript, a loaded module is just another JavaScript object.
-that object by using the function name as a key, like this:
+We normally invoke a function of that object by using the function name as a key, like this:

 ```javascript
     module.aFunc(arg);